mdolab/DCFoil.jl/README.md

 https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations

 Data typing code that you will AD is very tricky.
-You do not want to be too specific
+You do not want to be too specific.

 ### Derivatives